Do you suspect your dog is getting allergies from their bed and want to get them a new one that won’t cause more?

 Lastly, moulds and bacteria can cause allergies through water being carried from the dog themselves, namely from mud carried in from a walk.
 Most hypoallergenic dog beds would be waterproof.

-Here are some signs that your current dog bed is causing allergies:
+Here are some signs that your current dog bed is causing allergies and needs a hypoallergenic bed:

 - Scratching but they do not have fleas